vireshas/newrelic_sms_alert/README.md

     something like runscope.com, if you want to test it with newrelic, before deploying.
     With runscope.com, you can quickly expose a localservice to public.

-    Learn about creating webhook channels in newrelic.
+    Google about creating webhook channels in newrelic.
 Create a channel for webhook and when you create
     a new alert policy add this webhook as a alert channel.

     Any change in settings.py file can be quickly consumed by the app without restarting by sending it
     a USR1 signal.
-Ex: ps aux | grep webhook #note down the pid and then run this command, kill -s USR1 pid
+Ex: ps aux | grep webhook #note down the pid and then run this command,
-    the service will pick the new set of plugins.
+    kill -s USR1 pid the service will pick the new set of plugins.

     Visit localhost:8080/usage, to manage users and to subscribe to a plugin.

+More features:
+    1. Call devs and read out the alert on critical errors